 - Same-day visits often available, subject to appointment availability and clinical appropriateness

-- Prescription sent to your local Florida pharmacy
+- Prescription sent to your local Florida pharmacy when clinically appropriate

 - Buprenorphine for opioid use disorder; buprenorphine has been used off-label in selected patients with kratom or 7-OH dependence based on published case reports and case series — the decision is individualized by a clinician

-Major Florida metros we'll serve
+Major Florida metros we serve

 - Miami / Miami-Dade County